Technology and Handicapping

 Home

 All of them have caddied for famous golf professionals or famous people like Bill Clinton.
-The stories that they have about rounds with these people are delightful.
+The stories that they have about their experiences are delightful.